Zeta Converter

 3. It is possible to use two inductances with corresponding switches.
 This way, two inductances are charged while in a parallel connection and discharged while in a series connection.
 The two switches are controlled simultaneously.

-Available converter configurations are given in Table 3.
-Their schematic diagrams can be seen in Schematic block diagrams of converter configurations.
+Available converter configurations are given in Table 1.
+Their schematic diagrams can be seen in Figure 3 to Figure 10.
 The input to output voltage ratio formula is derived under the assumptions of continuous current conduction mode and constant capacitor voltage, with D representing the duty cycle of controllable switch(es).
 The output LC filter should be connected externally for each of the configurations in order for the converter to be functional.

 Property value Vout/Vin Configuration name